 (2) When a person inspects the index of members' names, the company must inform him whether there is any alteration to the register that is not reflected in the index.

-(3) If a company fails to provide the information required under subsection (1) or (2), an offence is
+(3) If a company fails to provide the information required

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.